 DO YOU HAVE TIPS FOR HOMESCHOOLING A CHILD WITH A CHRONIC ILLNESS?

-This is day 16 of my Homeschooling 101 Blog Party.
-I’m so glad you are here!
-Stay tuned because we have more veteran homeschoolers sharing their tips with you almost every day right here.
-Oh and don’t forget to enter the HUGE giveaways and join the exclusive Facebook group to chat it up with our bloggers, ask questions and just be a part of our amazing and growing community!
+This is day 16 of my Homeschooling 101 Blog Series … I’m so glad you are here!
+Don’t miss all the other posts.
+Oh and don’t forget to join the exclusive Facebook group to chat it up with other homeschooling mamas in our amazing and growing community!

 Tara is a former teacher turned homeschool mom of three.
 She has successfully homeschooled her oldest two and is currently homeschooling her youngest.
 Tara has always had a passion for preschoolers and early learners, and she enjoys creating educational activities and content for that age group.
 She blogs about homeschooling, preschool activities, and other educational topics on her blog, Homeschool Preschool.